ju-sh/ju-sh.github.io/posts/dos.md

     REM Like `ls *.txt` in Linux
     dir *.txt

+## Question mark

+    *.sw?

+would match ab.swp, 12a.swo, etc.

 # Date and time

 Display current date and prompt for new date value: `date`